Group tours progress of Ebola-ravaged communities

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Hunger & Poverty, Mission Around the World, Special Offerings
+Categories: Hunger & Poverty, Special Offerings, World Mission

 Tags: compassion peace and justice, One Great Hour of Sharing, pcusa, presbyterian, presbyterian disaster assistance, presbyterian hunger program, self development of people, sierra leone